lab-design/lab-design.github.io/_papers/ESOP-2009/index.md

   @inproceedings{RajanTaoShanerLeavens2009a,
-    author = {Hridesh Rajan and Jia Tao and Steve M. Shaner and Gary T. Leavens}, title = {Tisa: A Language Design and Modular Verification Technique for Temporal Policies in Web Services}, booktitle = {Programming Languages and Systems, 18th European Symposium on Programming, {ESOP} 2009, Held as Part of the Joint European Conferences on Theory and Practice of Software, {ETAPS} 2009, York, UK, March 22-29, 2009.
-Proceedings}, volume = {5502},
+    author = {Hridesh Rajan and Jia Tao and Steve M. Shaner and Gary T. Leavens}, title = {Tisa: A Language Design and Modular Verification Technique for Temporal Policies in Web Services}, booktitle = {Programming Languages and Systems, 18th European Symposium on Programming, ESOP, Held as Part of the Joint European Conferences on Theory and Practice of Software, ETAPS, York}, volume = {5502},
     series = {Lecture Notes in Computer Science}, pages = {333--347},